This guide gives you an overview of the six most commonly used types and directs you to more in-depth documentation on each of them.

 The Lookup Column uses a Relation to look through and bring back the values from a single column.
 For example:

-- Show the project name that the current task belongs to
+Show the app name that the current task belongs to

-The Math Column performs instant calculations on the data in your table — from basic arithmetic functions to more complex ones.
-You can then bind the formulas in your column to different Components in your app and see the output instantly.
+The Math Column performs instant calculations on the data in your table—from basic arithmetic functions to more complex ones.
+You can then use these formulas in different Components in your app and see the output instantly.

 The If → Then → Else Column produces new values based on a set of conditions.
 For example:

-- If the user's age is greater than 18, output the value
+If the user's age is greater than 18, output the value Of Age

-- If the Task Relation column is empty, output the value
+If the Task Relation column is empty, output the value No Tasks

-- If the user's score is greater than 60%, output the value
+If the user's score is greater than 60%, output the value Pass